Guatemala profile - Timeline

 End of civil war

-1996 - Alvaro Arzu elected president, conducts purge of senior military officers and signs peace agreement with rebels, ending 36 years of civil war.
+1996 - Alvaro Arzu is elected president, conducts a purge of senior military officers and signs a peace agreement with rebels, ending 36 years of civil war.

 1998 - Bishop Juan Gerardi, a human rights campaigner, murdered.